Heritage is Today

 Our History

-NAAM was founded in 1998 by the National Government of the former Netherlands Antilles, as a successor to the former AAINA (Archaeologisch-Anthropologisch Instituut Nederlandse Antillen).
+NAAM was founded in 1998 by the National Government of the former Netherlands Antilles as a successor to AAINA (Archaeologisch-Anthropologisch Instituut Nederlandse Antillen).

 sit amet